General Truthfulness Characterizations Via Convex Analysis: Introduction

-We then move on to two general results for eliciting a particular property $\Gamma$ of the agent's private information.
+The two subsequent generalizations of our main theorem provide the first general characterizations for arbitrary elicitable properties, which capture only part of the agent's private information (e.g. the mean of a probability distribution rather than the distribution itself).
 The first is essentially a direct generalization of Theorem~\ref{thm:main-char}, which keeps the same general structure but adds the constraint that the convex function must be flat on sets of types which share an optimal report.
-This is the first general result for multidimensional nonlinear properties; in addition to serving as our main tool to derive the remainder of our results, this theorem provides several ways to show that a property is not elicitable (by showing that no such convex function can exist).
+In addition to serving as our main tool to derive the remainder of our results, this theorem provides several ways to show that a property is not elicitable (by showing that no such convex function can exist).
+This allows us to show that the smallest confidence interval containing a given amount of mass is not elicitable, thus settling an open question.

 The second result is a transformation of this theorem using {\em duality}, which shows that there is a strong sense in which properties {\em are} subgradients of convex functions.
-We also use this results to introduce notions of dual properties and scores, which gives a new connection between scoring rules and randomized mechanisms.
+Relatedly, we introduce the notion of {\em direct elicitability}, where the the property to be elicited is the subgradient rather than a link function applied to it.
+We also use this result to introduce notions of dual properties and scores, which gives a new construction to convert between scoring rules and randomized mechanisms (see Construction~\ref{construction}).
+Subsequent work has made use of these theorems to derive new results on linear and vector-valued properties~\cite{frongillo2015vector}, elicitation complexity~\cite{frongillo2015elicitation}, and peer prediction~\cite{frongillo2016geometric}.

-We conclude by examining properties that take on a finite number of values, which Lambert and Shoham~\citeyear{lambert2009eliciting} showed correspond to power diagrams.
-We extend their result to settings where the private information need not be a probability distribution, and give a tight characterization for a particular restricted ``simple'' case.
-We also give an explicit construction for generating power diagrams from other measures of distances via a connection to {\em Bregman Voronoi diagrams}~\cite{boissonnat2007bregman}.
-Finally, we show how these results imply a new proof of an implementability theorem from mechanism design due to Saks and Yu~\citeyear{saks2005weak}.